Helping Johnny Make Sense of Privacy Policies with LLMs: Appendix

 \textbf{System prompt: }Your task is to ask questions about a privacy policy.
 Your output consists of three questions: 1. question 1; 2. question 2; 3. question 3.
 Please output the questions in a numbered list.
-Never repeat questions that have already been asked: <listing already asked questions here>
+Never repeat questions that have already been asked: <already asked questions here> \\ \textbf{User prompt: }Specifically: Ask your questions about the privacy policy on the topic: <criterion inserted here>.
+Embrace the context of the previous chat: <chat history here>